Atrox/sweetify/README.md

 [![Gem](https://img.shields.io/gem/v/sweetify.svg?style=flat-square)](https://rubygems.org/gems/sweetify)

-This gem allows you to use [SweetAlert](http://t4t5.github.io/sweetalert/) for your flash messages.
+This gem allows you to use [SweetAlert](http://t4t5.github.io/sweetalert/) or [SweetAlert2](https://github.com/limonte/sweetalert2) for your flash messages.
 _See the examples below, to see how to use it_

 ## Installation